 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
 2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
-Rule variation 10I2, which allows a player to castle if they touch the rook first, will be in effect.
+Rule variation 10I2, which allows a player who is intending to castle and touches the rook first to still castle, will be in effect.
 3) OCF/WCF/ICA state membership is encouraged but not required.
 The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
 Link to online payment 4) This tournament is not an Oregon Invitational Qualifier.